YusufAbozhw/Brain_Tumor_Detector/README.md

 ---

-## Local Installation & Setup
+## Local & Colab Setup Guide

-If you want to run this project locally, follow these steps:
+If you want to run this project locally or test it on Google Colab, follow these steps:

 1. Clone the repository:
    ```bash